dmh2000/sqirvy-ai/README.md

 # Sqirvy AI - Code Review and Documentation Tool

-Sqirvy AI is a command-line tool that leverages Anthropic's Claude AI model to automatically review and document code files.
+Sqirvy AI is a command-line tool that leverages Anthropic's Claude AI model to automatically review and create document code files.
 It provides two main functionalities: code review and documentation generation.

 ## Features